LeventErkok/crackNum/README.md

 Examples:
  Encoding:
    crackNum -i4   -- -2                    -- encode as 4-bit signed integer
    crackNum -w4   2                        -- encode as 4-bit unsigned integer
    crackNum -f3+4 2.5                      -- encode as float with 3 bits exponent, 4 bits significand
    crackNum -f3+4 2.5 -rRTZ                -- encode as above, but use RTZ rounding mode. crackNum -fbp  2.5                      -- encode as a brain-precision float crackNum -fdp  2.5                      -- encode as a double-precision float

  Decoding:
    crackNum -i4      0b0110                -- decode as 4-bit signed integer, from binary
    crackNum -w4      0xE                   -- decode as 4-bit unsigned integer, from hex
    crackNum -f3+4    0b0111001             -- decode as float with 3 bits exponent, 4 bits significand
-   crackNum -fbp     0x000F               -- decode as a brain-precision float crackNum -fdp     0x8000000000000000   -- decode as a double-precision float crackNum -l4 -fhp 0x8000000000000000   -- decode as a double-precision float crackNum -l4 -fhp 64'hbdffaaffdc71fc60 -- decode as half-precision floatm over 4 lanes
+   crackNum -fbp     0x000F                -- decode as a brain-precision float crackNum -fdp     0x8000000000000000    -- decode as a double-precision float crackNum -fhp     0x8000000000000000    -- decode as a double-precision float crackNum -l4 -fhp 64\'hbdffaaffdc71fc60 -- decode as half-precision float over 4 lanes using verilog notation

  Notes:
    - For encoding: